ADGEfficiency/data-science-south/content/lessons/git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-We can add both of these changes into a single commit with `$ git add .`, which adds all changes in the current directory and subdirectories:
+We can add both of these changes into a single commit with `git add .`, which adds all changes in the current directory and subdirectories:

 ```shell-session
 $ git add .